 Dr. Blanchette earned her B.S. in Business Administration from the University of Massachusetts Lowell before moving on to earn a M.S.
 Administrative Studies in Innovation and Technology Management from Boston University.
 She also earned her Ed.D.in Educational Leadership from Southern New Hampshire University and possesses a CPC (Certified Professional Coach) from the Center for Coaching Certification.

-Dr. Mark Hobson worked in business and education for more than 35 years and began as an adjunct faculty, teaching in the Masters of Business Administration (MBA) program, with Southern New Hampshire University since 1999.
-Mark worked as Lead Faculty in the MBA program in 2014 and became Associate Dean of Business for COCE in 2015.
-Previous to his work with SNHU, Mark was Vice President of Human Resources and Marketing for Saint Mary’s Bank in Manchester NH.
-Mark served as the Director of Administration for the Manchester NH School District and the Human Resources Director for the City of Manchester.
-Mark also worked for 15 years as the Director of Administration for Wiggins Airways at the Manchester-Boston Regional Airport.
+Dr. Mark Hobson worked in business and education for more than 35 years and began as an adjunct faculty, teaching in the Master's of Business Administration (MBA) program, with Southern New Hampshire University since 1999.
+Mark worked as lead faculty in the MBA program in 2014 and became associate dean of business for SNHU Online in 2015.
+Previous to his work with SNHU, Mark was vice president of human resources and marketing for Saint Mary’s Bank in Manchester, NH.
+Mark served as the director of administration for the Manchester NH School District and the human resources director for the City of Manchester.
+Mark also worked for 15 years as the director of administration for Wiggins Airways at the Manchester-Boston Regional Airport.

 Dr. Jennifer Varney has over twenty years' experience in higher education.
 Her disciplines include leadership, management and organizational behavior.
 She has held roles in advising leadership, academic administration, and as a faculty member.
 Jennifer's publications include servant leadership, proactive advising, adult learning theories, and distance learning.
 She has presented at OLC, NACADA, ACBSP, ACHE, USDLA and AAC&U. In addition she has also delivered webinars for academic impressions and is a contributing author to NACADA's advising manual.